-Part: Honda CL360 Scrambler / CJ360 / CB360 Cam Chain Tensioner & Cam Chain Guide (does NOT include top cap)
+Part: Honda CL360 Scrambler / CJ360 / CB360 / CB250G Cam Chain Tensioner & Cam Chain Guide (does NOT include top cap)

 History: Honda first released the CB360 and CL360 in 1974, the early models had failure issues with the cam chain tensioners.
 This failure caused severe engine damage, so much so that a factory recall was put out and a re-designed tensioner was installed.
 Engines that made it in for the recall were stamped with a pair of dots on the engine serial number to indicate that the recall had been performed.
-However not all engines made it in to get the recall nor did every recalled engine get stamped.
+However, not all engines made it in to get the recall nor did every recalled engine get stamped.
 Thus cam chain tensioner failure has been the weakness of the 360 engine for years.
-Additionally the cam chain guide is also commonly broken, worn out or even missing.
+Additionally, the cam chain guide is also commonly broken, worn out, or even missing.

-The reality is if you have a Honda CB360, CL360 or CJ360 you should change your original cam chain tensioner and guide, period.
+The reality is if you have a Honda CB360, CL360, or CJ360 you should change your original cam chain tensioner and guide, period.
 It is the peace of mind that we have all been waiting for.

 Installation Tip: The cam chain tensioner can be replaced with the engine in the bike and with no need to remove the cylinder head.
 The procedure can be performed in a few hours with basic hand tools.
-We have made a how to video guide to bring you through the whole process.
-This is also a good time to change out your cam chain and engine oil seals if you are doing an total engine overhaul as well.
+We have made a how-to video guide to bring you through the whole process.
+This is also a good time to change out your cam chain and engine oil seals if you are doing a total engine overhaul as well.
 You will need some Three Bond gasket sealer when re-installing the valve cover.
 Once reassembled the engine will need to have the valves and ignition timing reset.